xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 }
 ```

-where V1, V2, etc are the visit labels that are registered for this
+where V1, V2, etc are the visit labels that are registered for this candidate.
-candidate.

-PUT / PATCH are not supported for candidates in this version of the
+PUT / PATCH are not supported for candidates.
-API.

 It will return a 200 OK on success, a 404 if the candidate does not exist, and
 a 400 Bad Request if the CandID is invalid (not a 6 digit integer).
 The same is